Yoo-hoo! CloudMounter runs natively on Mac computers with Apple silicon: M1 and M2 series!

 Increase the security of your online accounts and remote servers.
-Encrypt files stored in Google Drive, Dropbox, OneDrive, Amazon S3, FTP/SFTP/WebDAV servers.
+Encrypt files stored in Google Drive, Dropbox, OneDrive, Amazon S3, FTP/SFTP/WebDAV servers, and way more.
 Have all your files thoroughly protected.

 Map WebDAV to your computer

-Сonnect to a remote WebDAV server via CloudMounter to gain total control over your online files.
-Map WebDAV as a hard drive and edit, copy, move, browse, delete files, etc. with ease.
+Connect to a remote WebDAV server via CloudMounter to gain total control over your online files.
+Map WebDAV as a local drive and edit, copy, move, browse, delete files, etc. with ease.

 CloudMounter allows mounting multiple WebDAV accounts at the same time to your computer and facilitates your workflow with no need to save data on your computer.